Gaspar de Portolá: Expedition to Las Californias

 On November 4, having crossed the low coastal mountain range above the creek, the party was stunned to catch a glimpse of the enormous San Francisco Bay from the mountain range, as the bay was previously unknown to the Spanish.
-This sighting was crucial to the later settlement of California because unlike Monterey Bay, it was surrounded by land on all sides except the Golden Gate, and thus it was not exposed to rough ocean currents as was the Monterey Bay, which had been known to the Spanish since Cabrillo's exploration in the sixteenth century.
+This sighting was crucial to the later settlement of California because unlike Monterey Bay, it was surrounded by land on all sides except the Golden Gate, and thus it was not exposed to rough ocean currents as was Monterey Bay, which had been known to the Spanish since Cabrillo's exploration in the sixteenth century.
 Despite the earlier explorations of Cabrillo and Vizcaíno, and despite two centuries of Spanish sailing the Pacific for trade between Asia and Mexico, the San Francisco Bay had been missed because of the fog that frequently shrouded its entrance.
 If the San Francisco Bay had been discovered earlier, the region surrounding would have been settled by the Spanish earlier since it would have provided a safe, convenient harbor for Spain's Pacific maritime trade.

 Portolá's party then headed back to San Diego, exploring and naming many localities in the region south of what eventually became known as the Golden Gate.
 Surviving on mule meat for most of the journey, they arrived on January 24, 1770.

-On their way past Monterey Bay they again failed to recognize it as the same bay that Vizcaíno had described in 1602.
+On their way past Monterey Bay, they again failed to recognize it as the same bay that Vizcaíno had described in 1602.